ahmedhammad97/Software-Architecture-Patterns-Notes/README.md

 ## <a name="layered">Layered (Monolithic) Architecture</a>
 <img src="https://www.oreilly.com/library/view/software-architecture-patterns/9781491971437/assets/sapr_0101.png" width="500px"/>

 A group of horizontal layers, that are stacked over each other, each performing a certain role, resulting in a **separation of concerns** by design.
-It's a very good starting point for small businesses, that care much about the ease of deployment and testing.
+It's a very good starting point for small businesses, that care much about the ease of development and testing.

 The number of layers may vary, but the most common are: